-We have audited the accompanying financial report of Tantalum International Ltd ("the Company"), which comprises the statement of financial position as at 30 June 2019, the statement of profit or loss and other comprehensive income; statement of cash flows for the year then ended; statement of changes in equity, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.
+We have audited the financial report of Tantalum International Ltd ("the Company"), which comprises the statement of financial position as at 30 June 2020, the statement of profit and loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion:
+In our opinion, the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including:

-- a. the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including: - Giving a true and fair view of the Company's financial position as at 30 June 2019 and of its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements; and - ii. complying with Australian Accounting Standards to the extent described in Note 1, and the Corporations Regulations 2001. - b.
-The financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a) giving a true and fair view of the Company's financial position as at 30 June 2020 and of its financial performance for the year then ended; and - b) complying with Australian Accounting Standards and the Corporations Regulations 2001.